-So, Friday Night (16th June) I sent out a few whatsapp messages asking my friends for questions about Fibromyalgia, like to ask me questions they don’t know the answers too.
-I mean they cope with being my friend ha-ha, so I would like to see what they had to ask me.
+So, Friday Night (16th June) I sent out a few whatsapp messages asking my friends for questions about Fibromyalgia.
+I wanted them to ask me questions they don’t know the answers too as fibro is a minefield of ignorance and misunderstandings.
+I mean they cope with being my friend, so I wanted to see what they had to ask me.
 I would like to thank the friends who asked me questions!
 They are brilliant questions!

 It has made me thankful for the simple things in life.
 Walking down the road in the sunshine, and not feeling too much pain.
 Managing to do some shopping and not bending over at the checkouts in agony.
 Washing my car, making my bed, keeping a tidy room… all these things I don’t take for granted because they are hard for me to do and when I’ve done them I also have a sense of achievement.